ianvesh123/WrapDemo/README.md

 Download the 'jar' and 'Config.properties' and save them in a single folder

-Now, Open command prompt and enter the following command :
+Now, Open command prompt, naviagate to the created folderand enter the following command :

 java -jar TestWrap.jar